 As a passionate pedagogue, Ebonee maintains a full studio of students from beginners through adults and also serves on the faculty at Brookhaven College in Dallas, TX.
 Along with all of her musical endeavors, Ebonee serves as a member of the board of the Greater Dallas Youth Orchestras and is on the National Advisory Board of the Memphis Youth Symphony Program

 Ebonee received her Bachelor of Music in Flute Performance degree from Southern Methodist University and received her Master of Music degree from New England Conservatory of Music.
 Her principal teachers Jean Larson Garver, Claire Johnson, Helen Blackburn, and Fenwick Smith.
-Ebonee plays on a silver .16 wall Brannen Brögger flute with a platinum Mancke headjoint and a Burkart Elite Piccolo.
+Ebonee plays on a 998 Silver Elite Flute with Gold Tone Holes with a platinum Mancke headjoint and a Burkart Elite Piccolo.